lizmat/articles/rakuast-for-early-adopters-1.md

 --------------------------
 When it is handy for you to do so.

 To give you an example: [`sprintf`](https://docs.raku.org/type/independent-routines#routine_sprintf) takes a format string to create a string representation of the values given.
 This is currently implemented with a special "format-string" grammar.
 Everytime a `sprintf` is executed (either directly, or by using [`printf`](https://docs.raku.org/type/independent-routines#routine_printf) or [`.fmt`](https://docs.raku.org/type/List#method_fmt)), it will parse the format using that grammar.
-And the associated actions then produce the string representation.
+And the associated actions then produce the string representation for the given values.

 Needless to say, this is very repetitive and cpu-intensive.
 Wouldn't it be better to only parse the format *once*, and then create code for that, and run that *code* everytime?

 Yes, it would.
 But until there was RakuAST, that was virtually impossible to do because there was no proper API for building ASTs.
 Nor was there an interface to execute those ASTs.
 And now that there is RakuAST, it is actually possible to do this.
 And there **is** actually already an implementation of that idea in the new [Formatter](https://github.com/rakudo/rakudo/blob/main/src/core.e/Formatter.pm6) class.
 Although this is definitely **not** intended as an entry point into grokking RakuAST.